-And finally a third level, that is beginning to emerge as equally essential in achieving renovated net zero energy clusters & districts, is the identification of information, key indicators, and Key Performance Indicators (KPIs) [8], necessary to improve the overall efficiency of the system from the exchange of information between different buildings, and between buildings and public grids and utility infrastructures.
-The use of information and communication technologies (ICTs) means that it is feasible to manage energy not only in an individual building, but also on a district scale.
-However, it also generates a considerable amount of energy management (EM) data [9].
-In that sense, it is worth to mention tools such as GIS (Geographic Information Systems), SCADAS (Supervisory Control And Data Acquisition), at district level, as well as tools at building level such as CAFM (Computer Aided Facility Management), IWMS (Integrated Workplace Management Systems), BMS (Building Management Systems), BEMS (Building Energy Management Systems), etc. They are becoming key factors for efficient energy management at both the building and the district level.
+And finally, a third level, that is beginning to emerge as equally essential in achieving renovated net zero energy clusters & districts, is the identification of information, key indicators, and Key Performance Indicators (KPIs) [9], necessary to improve the overall efficiency of the system from the exchange of information between different buildings, and between buildings and public grids and utility infrastructures.
+The use of information and communication technologies (ICTs) means that it is feasible to manage energy not only in an individual building but also at a district scale.
+However, it also generates a considerable amount of energy management (EM) data [10].
+In that sense, it is worth mentioning tools such as GIS (Geographic Information Systems), SCADAS (Supervisory Control And Data Acquisition), at the district level, as well as tools at the building level such as CAFM (Computer Aided Facility Management), IWMS (Integrated Workplace Management Systems), BMS (Building Management Systems), BEMS (Building Energy Management Systems), etc. They are becoming key factors for efficient energy management at both the building and the district level.

 Figure 47.
-Interrelationships between district network and buildings.
+Interrelationships between district network and buildings [1].

-From a practical point of view, the approach that will be taken to determine the interdependencies, obstacles and success factors for successfully renovated net zero energy clusters and districts, focuses on analysing the cost-effectiveness of the strategies conceptually, (active and passive) technologies, building systems, and materials that are considered the most promising of the various possible combinations of technologies applicable to buildings and infrastructure at the district level.
+From a practical point of view, the approach that will be taken to determine the interdependencies, obstacles and success factors for successfully renovated net zero energy clusters and districts focuses on analysing the cost-effectiveness of the strategies conceptually, (active and passive) technologies, building systems, and materials that are considered the most promising of the various possible combinations of technologies applicable to buildings and infrastructure at the district level.

-In this sense, it has been decided to focus the analysis effort on the main technologies and strategies identified as the most promising and which have been developed in other previous tasks of this Annex 75.
+In this sense, it has been decided to focus the analysis effort on the main technologies and strategies identified as the most promising and which have been developed in other previous tasks of this IEA EBC Annex 75.

-5.3.
 Interdependencies Factsheet definition

-5.3.1.
-Interdependencies Factsheet template
+4.1.1 Interdependencies Factsheet template

-In order to systematize the analysis of the interdependencies, obstacles, and success factors of the most promising strategies, technologies, and materials, identified as Cost-effective technologies for Building Renovation at the District Level Combining Energy Efficiency & Renewables, it was decided to work with a system of factsheets that have been developed according to a reference template.
-In order to generate this reference template for interdependencies factsheets, the following general criteria have been considered:
+To systematize the analysis of the interdependencies, obstacles, and success factors of the most promising strategies, technologies, and materials, identified as Cost-effective technologies for Building Renovation at the District Level Combining Energy Efficiency & Renewables, it was decided to work with a system of fact-sheets that have been developed according to a reference template.

+To generate this reference template for interdependencies factsheets, the following general criteria have been considered:
-The information gathered and analysed must be complementary to the descriptions of the technologies identified as most promising in the WPA1 and WPA2 work packages.
-Therefore, the description of these technologies is not included in the interdependencies factsheets, but complementary information to them.

-The information provided by the factsheets must be conceptually useful, both for professionals and for the scientific community, bearing in mind that the social awareness and technical knowledge of these professionals is not homogeneous.
-It must be understood by everyone.
-For this information to be useful, it must provide qualitative criteria on the Cost-effectiveness assessment.
-It must necessarily be a qualitative analysis, since it is not possible to carry out representative quantitative analyses (each case is unique and cost and technology change over time).

-For the analysis of the interdependencies between the different strategies and cost-effective technologies, multiple aspects must be taken into account, such as which type of buildings are suitable, for which type of climate, combinations of technologies and strategies that could be interesting and complementary with that analysed, the main obstacles and associated barriers, advantages of these technologies, success factors, etc.
+- The information gathered and analysed must complement the described technologies identified as most promising in the WPA1 and WPA2 work packages.
+Therefore, the description of these technologies is not included in the interdependencies factsheets but complementary information. - The information provided by the factsheets must be conceptually useful, both for professionals and the scientific community, bearing in mind that these professionals' social awareness and technical knowledge are not homogeneous.
+It must be understood by everyone. - For this information to be useful, it must provide qualitative criteria for the Cost-effectiveness assessment.
+It must necessarily be a qualitative analysis since it is not possible to carry out representative quantitative analyses (each case is unique and cost and technology change over time). - For the analysis of the interdependencies between the different strategies and cost-effective technologies, multiple aspects must be taken into account, such as which type of buildings are suitable, for which type of climate, combinations of technologies and strategies that could be interesting and complementary with that analysed, the main obstacles and associated barriers, advantages of these technologies, success factors, etc.